 Jason was one of the founding Directors of CDFS in 1999 and has been Treasurer since that time.
 He is a Chartered Accountant (Fellow) now consulting to SME's after selling his accounting practice in 2015.
-Starting out with Pricewaterhouse Coopers, has been working with small businesses for over 25 years.
+Starting out with Pricewaterhouse Coopers, has been working with small businesses for over 28 years.
 Jason is the CEO of the Payton Foundation, a Director/Secretary and advisor to several small business boards and other charities.
-Jason is actively involved in the board's audit and finance and marketing committees and is Chair of Bendigo and Adelaide Bank's Peninsula Marketing Cluster.
+Jason is actively involved in the Board's audit and finance and marketing committees and was Chair of Bendigo and Adelaide Bank Limited's Peninsula Marketing Cluster during the year.